pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 TODO: Authors list needs to be emended.

-We've just defined our *root chunk*, `Ontology`.
+**Note:** We've just defined our *root chunk*, `Ontology`.
 In the `noweb` way of doing literate programming, we write our source in chunks.
 Each chunk has a name that is found between the `@<<` (TODO: not sure how to escape this character) and `>>` and ends in `@`.
-Chunks can contain other chunks and thus the writing of the source code becomes hierarchical and non- linear.
+Chunks can contain other chunks and thus the writing of the source code becomes hierarchical and non-linear.
 In the root chunk, we've listed other chunks that we'll introduce later and some verbatim code.
 In order to create the ontology we use the `notangle` command from `noweb`.

 **Command to extract the Core Ontology.**